cbfacademy/the-bakery/README.md

 This starter project uses the [Java][1] programming language.

-Before getting started, ensure you have Java 17 LTS (or higher) installed locally.
+Before getting started, ensure you have Java 17 LTS (or higher) installwed locally.
 The following commands should output the version of Java installed.

 ```bash
 $ javac -version